Installing an OpenLDAP server on FreeNAS

 - The

-attribute, which contains the hashed password of the administrator account.
-Theslapd.ldif
+olcRootPWattribute, which contains the hashed password of the administrator account.
+Theslapd.ldiffiles uses this attribute twice. - Instances of

-, which you should replace with the host of your LDAP server. - Instances of
+ldapserver.example.org, which you should replace with the host of your LDAP server. - Instances of

-, which you should replace with your own domain components.
+dc=example,dc=org, which you should replace with your own domain components.

-# See slapd-config(5) for details on configuration options. # This file should NOT be world readable. dn: cn=config objectClass: olcGlobal cn: config # Define global ACLs to disable default read access. olcArgsFile: /var/run/openldap/slapd.args olcPidFile: /var/run/openldap/slapd.pid olcTLSCertificateFile: ABSOLUTE_PATH_TO_YOUR_CERTIFICATE'S_CRT_FILE olcTLSCertificateKeyFile: ABSOLUTE_PATH_TO_YOUR_CERTIFICATE'S_KEY_FILE olcTLSCACertificateFile: ABSOLUTE_PATH_TO_YOUR_CERTIFICATE'S_FULLCHAIN_FILE olcTLSCipherSuite: ALL:!NULL olcTLSProtocolMin: 3.1 olcTLSVerifyClient: never # Load dynamic backend modules: dn: cn=module,cn=config objectClass: olcModuleList cn: module olcModulepath: /usr/local/libexec/openldap olcModuleload: back_mdb.la dn: cn=schema,cn=config objectClass: olcSchemaConfig cn: schema include: file:///usr/local/etc/openldap/schema/core.ldif include: file:///usr/local/etc/openldap/schema/cosine.ldif include: file:///usr/local/etc/openldap/schema/inetorgperson.ldif include: file:///usr/local/etc/openldap/schema/nis.ldif # Frontend settings dn: olcDatabase={-1}frontend,cn=config objectClass: olcDatabaseConfig objectClass: olcFrontendConfig olcDatabase: {-1}frontend olcAccess: to * by self write by users read by anonymous auth dn: olcDatabase={0}config,cn=config objectClass: olcDatabaseConfig olcDatabase: {0}config olcAccess: to * by * none olcRootPW: HASHED_PASSWORD_INCLUDING_{SSHA}_PREFIX dn: olcOverlay=syncprov,olcDatabase={0}config,cn=config objectClass: olcOverlayConfig objectClass: olcSyncProvConfig olcOverlay: syncprov # LMDB database definitions dn: olcDatabase={1}mdb,cn=config objectClass: olcDatabaseConfig objectClass: olcMdbConfig olcDatabase: {1}mdb olcSuffix: dc=example,dc=org olcRootDN: cn=admin,dc=example,dc=org olcRootPW: HASHED_PASSWORD_INCLUDING_{SSHA}_PREFIX olcDbDirectory: /usr/local/etc/openldap/data olcDbIndex: objectClass eq dn: olcOverlay=syncprov,olcDatabase={1}mdb,cn=config objectClass: olcOverlayConfig objectClass: olcSyncProvConfig olcOverlay: syncprov
+# See slapd-config(5) for details on configuration options. # This file should NOT be world readable. dn: cn=config objectClass: olcGlobal cn: config # Define global ACLs to disable default read access. olcArgsFile: /var/run/openldap/slapd.args olcPidFile: /var/run/openldap/slapd.pid olcTLSCertificateFile: ABSOLUTE_PATH_TO_YOUR_CERTIFICATE'S_CRT_FILE olcTLSCertificateKeyFile: ABSOLUTE_PATH_TO_YOUR_CERTIFICATE'S_KEY_FILE olcTLSCACertificateFile: ABSOLUTE_PATH_TO_YOUR_CERTIFICATE'S_FULLCHAIN_FILE olcTLSCipherSuite: ALL:!NULL olcTLSProtocolMin: 3.1 olcTLSVerifyClient: never # Load dynamic backend modules: dn: cn=module,cn=config objectClass: olcModuleList cn: module olcModulepath: /usr/local/libexec/openldap olcModuleload: back_mdb.la dn: cn=schema,cn=config objectClass: olcSchemaConfig cn: schema include: file:///usr/local/etc/openldap/schema/core.ldif include: file:///usr/local/etc/openldap/schema/cosine.ldif include: file:///usr/local/etc/openldap/schema/inetorgperson.ldif include: file:///usr/local/etc/openldap/schema/nis.ldif # Frontend settings dn: olcDatabase={-1}frontend,cn=config objectClass: olcDatabaseConfig objectClass: olcFrontendConfig olcDatabase: {-1}frontend olcAccess: to * by self write by users read by anonymous auth dn: olcDatabase={0}config,cn=config objectClass: olcDatabaseConfig olcDatabase: {0}config olcAccess: to * by * none olcRootPW: HASHED_PASSWORD_INCLUDING_{SSHA}_PREFIX dn: olcOverlay=syncprov,olcDatabase={0}config,cn=config objectClass: olcOverlayConfig objectClass: olcSyncProvConfig olcOverlay: syncprov # LMDB database definitions dn: olcDatabase={1}mdb,cn=config objectClass: olcDatabaseConfig objectClass: olcMdbConfig olcDatabase: {1}mdb olcSuffix: dc=example,dc=org olcRootDN: cn=admin,dc=example,dc=org olcRootPW: HASHED_PASSWORD_INCLUDING_{SSHA}_PREFIX olcDbDirectory: /usr/local/etc/openldap/data olcDbIndex: objectClass eq dn: olcOverlay=syncprov,olcDatabase={1}mdb,cn=config objectClass: olcOverlayConfig objectClass: olcSyncProvConfig olcOverlay: syncprov - The

-file includes the following base objects of the domain:
+The domain.ldif file includes the following base objects of the domain:

 - The organization object, which serves as the top level object in the database.